Database Operations Guide

 };

-can call the getErrorMessage
+code blocks, you can use the getErrorMessage

 method from lib/error-utils.ts

-to be unable to display real error messages.
+messages to fail displaying real error messages.

-Supabase Database Feature Overview
+Supabase Database Features Overview